Last Updated 27/07/2016

 A. For the purposes of HEFCE policy compliance the article must be deposited in Worktribe, even if another repository is also used as well.
 This is to enable HEFCE to harvest relevant information from the repository as required.

 A. The author's final version is normally the version which has been the peer review process and has been amended accordingly, and is submitted to the journal for copy-editing.
 If in doubt, check with the journal as to which version they will allow to be self-archived.
 The journal may automatically send you the version of your article which may be deposited in Worktribe on open access.
 This version is intended for improved dissemination and it is expected that authors who quote your article will use the published version.

 A. Some publishers wish to ensure exclusive access to a particular article and therefore set a time period during which the full text of the article cannot be displayed in any other places.
 This will vary from journal to journal so you may need to check what, if any, embargo period a journal applies.

-A. The University requires all articles to be submitted to Hydra, including gold open access articles.
+A. The University requires all articles to be submitted to Worktribe, including gold open access articles.